lolastudio/lit-starter/README.md

 - [browser-sync](https://github.com/BrowserSync/browser-sync) for live reload server

 ### without bundler?
-yes, using js modules and pika web_modules folder
+yes, using ES module syntax and pika web_modules folder

 ### build
 this starter doesn't have build mode so you can use any bundler you need and prefer